-The ERS has not issued audited financial statements as of and for the fiscal year ended June 30, 2017 and 2018 nor has provided to the Municipality certain required information necessary to properly implement the provisions of GASB Statement No. 73 as of and for the fiscal year ended June 30, 2019.
-Amounts related to pensions reported in the government-wide financial statements are the same amounts reported in the 2018 financial statements under GASB Statement No. 68.
+The ERS has not issued audited financial statements as of and for the fiscal year ended June 30, 2018,2019 and 2020 nor has provided to the Municipality certain required information necessary to properly implement the provisions of GASB Statement No. 73 as of and for the fiscal year ended June 30, 2020.
+Amounts related to pensions reported in the government-wide financial statements are the amounts reported in the Employees Retirement System of Government of Puerto Rico June 30, 2017 financial statements under GASB Statement No. 68.
 Amounts reported as deferred outflows \inflows of resources related to pensions and net pension liability in the government-wide financial statements had not been updated since previous years.
 In addition, applicable disclosures and required supplementary information have been omitted.